pontus/LocalEGA/deploy/README.md

-# Deploy LocalEGA using Docker
+# Deploy SDA using Docker

 ## Bootstrap